Champagne Day Trip from Paris to Reims Without a Car (2023)

-The Cathédrale Notre Dame de Reims, Place du Cardinal Luçon, was the site of over 25 French king coronations and the center of the European reconstruction efforts in 1962.
+The Cathedral of Reims, Place du Cardinal Luçon, was the site of over 25 French king coronations and the center of the European reconstruction efforts in 1962.
 Taking over 200 years to build and completed in the 15th century, it was built in the classic, Gothic style with flying buttresses, ribbed arches and tall windows.
 It became a UNESCO as a world heritage site in 1991.

 The cathedral is open 7:30am to 7:30pm except Sundays (check for hours), and free to enter.

-If you want a tour to learn more about the cathedral’s history, book online at least two weeks in advance.
+If you want, take a guided tour to learn more about the cathedral’s history, book online at least two weeks in advance.
 I did not do the tour and, instead, strolled the vast interior provided by stunning ribbed arches while soaking in the architectural details and light from the colorful, rosary trace windows.

 After spending an hour or so, or when you feel like you got enough pictures of the cathedral and enjoyed the open aired plaza, now’s the time to relax with a wonderful lunch with perhaps some more bubbly or glass of wine.

 The goal is to find a place close to the cathedral or along the way to the next tasting, Veuve Clicquot.
 For your convenience, here are some sumptuous dining recommendations that vary depending on your budget or tastes:

 - Les Jardin Crayères, 7 Avenue du Général Giraud

 - Le Parc Crayères, 64 boulevard Henry Vasnier